XyrenTheCoder/Hex-decoder/README.md

 # Hex decoder
-A simple Hexadecimal string decoder.
+A simple Hexadecimal string decoder using C++ strtol.

 ## Format
 Hex value must NOT be grouped.